anthonydiiorio/Blog/content/posts/pizza/index.md

 ![Always use a scale!](Pizza-3.jpg)

 I start by measuring the water, yeast, flour and salt.
+In that order.

 Always use a scale, if you see a pizza or bread recipe with measuring cups and spoons throw it in the trash!
+Using measuring cups can cause unnecessary variation and uncertainty.

 ![Mixing](Pizza-4.jpg)